sindrsh/openmathbooks/index.md

 - Join the project's [discord server](https://discord.gg/jz9mPjkCNb) to discuss the content of the books.
 - Translating the books into other languages than Norwegian
 - Proofreading text and calculations
 - Adding problems to the sections.
 Make sure that problems you provide are not in conflict with any copyrights.
-Authors of problems that are comprehensive or unique will be credited.

 The complete file structure is available on GitHub (press the button _View on GitHub_ on the top of this page)